REUTERS WORLD NEWS OUTLOOK

 - - - -

-* Tallgrass Energy reports strong fourth quarter 2016 results and provides 2017 guidance
+* Denison announces CAD$20m bought deal private placement of common and flow-through shares

-Feb 15 CBS Corp, owner of the most-watched U.S. television network, reported a 46.5 percent drop in quarterly profit, hurt mainly by a one-time pension settlement charge.
+* Arianne Phosphate - Co advancing Lac À Paul project in Quebec's Saguenay-Lac-Saint-Jean region, signs MOU with Constructions Proco

-* James River Group Holdings announces fourth quarter and year end results
+* MGM Growth Properties Llc reports fourth quarter and full year financial results